MuhammedShoeib/SimpleLinearRegression/README.md

 # SimpleLinearRegression
-A Simple Linear Regression model for prediction tha target for one feature
+A Simple Linear Regression model for prediction the target for one feature